Arthurkhan/star-gazer-analysis/update-logs/2025-06-13-avg-rating-fix.md

 # Average Rating Fix for Monthly Review Chart - 2025-06-13

 ## Overview
 Fixed the issue with the average rating calculation on the monthly review chart.
 The chart was displaying random values between 4.0 and 4.5 instead of calculating actual average ratings from the review data.
+Additionally fixed caching issue that prevented the calculated data from appearing.

 ## Objectives
 - Calculate real average ratings for each month based on actual review stars
 - Remove placeholder/random values from the chart
+- Fix caching issue preventing avgRating from displaying
 - Ensure accurate data visualization for business insights

 ## Files Modified/Created

 ### 🔄 MODIFIED FILES:
-- `src/utils/reviewDataUtils.ts` - Updated getChartData function to calculate average ratings
+- `src/utils/reviewDataUtils.ts` - Updated getChartData function to calculate average ratings and fix caching
 - `src/types/reviews.ts` - Added avgRating field to MonthlyReviewData interface
 - `src/components/ReviewsChart.tsx` - Removed random calculation, uses actual data